danieltjw/django-item-optimizer/README.md

   - Benchmarking using the Django Debug Toolbar and Locust load testing tool.

-- Data Classes (Python 3.7) for faster access with slots for reduced memory footprint.
+- Data Classes (Python 3.7) for faster access, compared to NamedTuple, with slots for reduced memory footprint.

 - [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher for better password security.